Geum

-Geum /ˈdʒiːəm/, (Latinized Greek for "taste" referencing the roots of the plant) commonly called avens, is a genus of about 50 species of rhizomatous perennial herbaceous plants in the rose family and its subfamily Rosoideae, widespread across Europe, Asia, North and South America, Africa, and New Zealand.
+Geum /ˈdʒiːəm/, (Latinized Greek for "taste" referencing the roots of the plant) commonly called avens, is a genus of about 50 species of rhizomatous perennial herbaceous plants in the rose family and its subfamily Rosoideae which are widely distributed across Europe, Asia, North and South America, Africa, and New Zealand.
 They are closely related to Potentilla and Fragaria.
 From a basal rosette of leaves, they produce flowers on wiry stalks, in shades of white, red, yellow, and orange, in midsummer.
-Geum species are evergreen except where winter temperatures drop below 0 °F. The cultivars 'Lady Stratheden' (with yellow flowers), and 'Mrs J. Bradshaw' (with orange flowers) have gained the Royal Horticultural Society's Award of Garden Merit.
+Geum species are evergreen except where winter temperatures drop below 0 °F. The cultivar 'Mrs J. Bradshaw' (with orange flowers) has the Royal Horticultural Society's Award of Garden Merit.

 Geum species are used as food by the larvae of some Lepidoptera species including the grizzled skipper.

+The UK National Collection of geums is held at Brickwall Cottage Garden and Nursery in Frittenden, Kent.

 Selected species

 For a more detailed list see List of Geum species.